kvdomingo/TwitFix/README.md

 **url** - used to tell the user where to look for the oembed endpoint, make sure to set this to your public facing url

-**combination_method** - using c.vxtwitter as the url causes vxTwitter to combine all images in the post into one.
+**combination_method** - using c.qxtwitter as the url causes qxTwitter to combine all images in the post into one.
 This is CPU intensive, so you might not want it running on the same machine that's serving requests.
 When `combination_method` is set to `local`, it will use the local machine to combine the images.
 This requires pillow to be installed.
 If you want to use another server, replace `local` with the URL to the endpoint which combines images.
 Both methods use the code in the `combine_img` module.
 Inside, there's also a `Dockerfile` intended to be deployed as a combination endpoint on an [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).

 ## Other stuff